Calothamnus oldfieldii

 Calothamnus oldfieldii is a plant in the myrtle family, Myrtaceae and is endemic to the south-west of Western Australia.
 It is a small, spreading shrub with needle-shaped leaves and clusters of red flowers with 5 petals and 5 stamen bundles.
 (In 2014 Craven, Edwards and Cowley proposed that the species be renamed Melaleuca augusti-oldfieldii.)

 Description

 Calothamnus oldfieldii is a small shrub growing to a height of about 1.5 m.
 Its leaves are 25-50 mm long and nearly circular in cross section and taper to a pointed end.

 The flowers are bright red and arranged in small groups and the stamens are arranged in 5 claw-like bundles.
 Flowering occurs from July to November and is followed by fruits which are woody capsules about 5 mm long.

 Taxonomy and naming

-Calothamnus oldfieldii was first formally described by Victorian Government Botanist Ferdinand von Mueller in 1862 in Volume 3, Part 21 of Fragmenta Phytographiae Australiae.
-The specific epithet (oldfieldii) honours Augustus Frederick Oldfield, an English botanist and plant collector.
+Calothamnus oldfieldii was first formally described in 1862 Ferdinand von Mueller in Fragmenta Phytographiae Australiae from specimens collected near the Murchison River by Augustus Oldfield.
+The specific epithet (oldfieldii) honours the collector of the type specimens.